-We all know that businesses need to commit to creating quality, sharable and compelling content to attract and retain net new online business.
+We all know that businesses need to commit to creating quality, sharable and compelling content to attract and retain net new business…online and otherwise.
 Whether your marketing and advertising spend is measured in hundreds or millions, producing good stuff continuously very likely will mean the difference between winning and losing in the long term.

 With limited time and resources, how do we know what to create?
 What platforms do we deploy our content on?
 How do we know it will work?